 Toxicodendron radicans - WikipediaPoion-Ivy Information

 Poison-ivy grows both in deep woods and in the open; in dry, sandy areas, crevices of rocks, or swamps; along the borders of woods, fencerows, or roadsides.
 Poison ivy has woody stems.
 It may grow as a shrubby plant only a few centimetres high carpeting the ground, or it can grow upright, reaching up to 3 ft tall.
-It can also grow as a vine and twine around trees and shrubs, yet when attached to other plants, it does not damage the living plants to which they cling.
+It can also grow as a vine and twine around trees and shrubs.
+When attached to other plants, it does not damage the living plant on which it grows.
 The young unfolding leaflets are reddish or bronzy green in spring and early summer.
 They can also develop flowers in small round hard berries.
 After the leaves have dropped in the fall, the clusters of grayish-to-white, waxy-looking berries can easily identify poison ivy.
 Poison-ivy is spread by seed, but it also has extensive underground stems from which new plants develop.

 IMPORTANT

-People sensitive to poison ivy experience an unpleasant toxic reaction on their skin.
+People sensitive to poison ivy experience an unpleasant skin rash.
 Oil in the plant’s root, stem, leaves, flowers, and fruit is harmful.
 Any torn or bruised area releases oil that may contact the exposed bodily parts directly or through handling contaminated objects.

 • Giant Hogweed